 - Features: this blender is amazingly versatile with 6 program buttons, 34 optimized programs (to keep custom blends consistent), and 93 variable speeds.

 - Quietness: the name says it all - the Quiet One is the quietest blender in the world.

 - Price: commercial blenders are built for consistent daily use in juice bars, coffee shops, and restaurants.
 They are a significant step-up from non-commercial blenders, which is why they require a bigger initial investment.

 - Compatibility: Vitamix is building its future on SELF-DETECT™ technology.
-The Quiet One doesn’t feature SELF-DETECT™ technology and is incompatible with a lot of Vitamix containers and accessories.
+The Quiet One doesn't feature SELF-DETECT™ technology and is incompatible with many Vitamix containers and accessories.